TITLE Operations Assistant, Athletics

 CLASSIFICATION NUMBER 5659

 MAJOR ADMINISTRATOR Director of Athletics

-The Operations Assistant, Basketball provides support and managerial assistance in the implementation of various operational functions of either the men’s or women’s basketball program.
+The Operations Assistant, Athletics provides support and managerial assistance in the implementation of various operational functions of the assigned athletic program.
 Specific areas of responsibility include coordination of team travel, responding to requests for visiting team accommodations, assisting with fund-raising events, assisting with on-campus recruiting events, splicing game film, coordinating film exchange, coordinating facilities scheduling, and performing game day non-coaching activities.

 MINIMUM ACCEPTABLE QUALIFICATIONS